CommunityVB/Main/github.md

 In many repos, there are generally *issues* that have been flagged as being "up for grabs".
 You can comment on these letting everyone know that you are considering contributing to those.

 Once you submit the *pull request*, be sure to keep current with it so that if any request for changes or other feedback is provided that you can respond to them in a timely manner.
-Doing so can increase the likelyhood of getting the request accepted.
+Doing so can increase the likely-hood of getting the request accepted.

 As a side note, if you are familiar with anyone on the team and they asked you to specifically "break a rule", be sure to *tag* them in the *pull request*.